-The TANF program has a cost-sharing requirement referred to as Maintenance of Effort (MOE).
-States must expend state funds equal to the amount of the State's 1994 expenditures for the AFDC, EA, AFDC-related child care, transitional child care, At-Risk Child Care, and JOBS programs.
-HHS has set the amount at \$362,747,765.
-This amount is reduced when Tribal TANF programs are operating in the state.
-In FFY 2010, the base MOE level was reduced by \$21,340,405, for Tribal TANF programs operating in the state, to \$341,407,360.
+The TANF program has a cost-sharing requirement referred to as MOE.
+States must expend state funds equal to a specific percentage of the state's 1994 expenditures for the AFDC, EA, AFDC-related child care, transitional child care, At-Risk Child Care, and JOBS programs.
+The Department of Health and Human Services (HHS) has set the amount at